Eric Ebron: 2019

-Head coach Frank Reich named Ebron and Jack Doyle the starting tight ends to start the season with Doyle serving as the primary starter.
-In Week 7 against the Houston Texans, Ebron caught four receptions for 70 yards, and one touchdown in a 30-23 win.
+Reich named Ebron and Doyle the starting tight ends to start the season with Doyle serving as the primary starter.
+In Week 7 against the Texans, Ebron caught four receptions for 70 yards, and one touchdown in a 30–23 win.
 On November 25, 2019, Ebron was placed on season-ending injured reserve with an ankle injury.
 Overall, Ebron finished the 2019 season with 31 receptions for 375 receiving yards and three receiving touchdowns.

 Pittsburgh Steelers

-On March 30, 2020, Ebron signed a two-year, $12 million contract with the Pittsburgh Steelers.
-In Week 3 against the Houston Texans, Ebron caught 5 passes for 52 yards and his first receiving touchdown as a Steeler during the 28–21 win.
+On March 30, 2020, Ebron signed a two-year, $12 million contract with the Steelers.
+In Week 3 against the Texans, Ebron caught 5 passes for 52 yards and his first receiving touchdown as a Steeler during the 28–21 win.
 He was placed on the reserve/COVID-19 list by the team on January 2, 2021, and activated five days later.
 Ebron finished the 2020 season with 56 receptions for 558 receiving yards and five receiving touchdowns.
 In the Wild Card Round of the playoffs against the Cleveland Browns, Ebron recorded seven catches for 62 yards and a touchdown during the 48–37 loss.

 Ebron entered the 2021 season as the Steelers starting tight end.
 He was soon passed on the depth chart by rookie Pat Freiermuth.
 He was placed on injured reserve on November 27, 2021.
 He played in eight games and recorded 12 receptions for 84 receiving yards and a receiving touchdown in the 2021 season.

+On December 4, 2024.
+Ebron announced his retirement from professional football.